 A Ubuntu 16.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also install all required PHP modules:

 apt-get install php7.0-mysql php7.0-curl php7.0-json php7.0-cgi php7.0 libapache2-mod-php7.0

 Step 3.
 Installing YetiForce CRM.

-First thing to do is to go to YetiForce CRM’s download page and download the latest stable version of YetiForce CRM, At the time of writing, the latest version is YetiForce version 3.1.0:
+The first thing to do is to go to YetiForce CRM’s download page and download the latest stable version of YetiForce CRM, At the time of writing, the latest version is YetiForce version 3.1.0: